 Energy Performance Certificate

 EPC is a document which provides information regarding the energy consumption of the property.
-Further, it includes information as to the cost of energy being consumed, highlights the inefficiencies and provides recommendations which will make the property more efficient in energy consumption.
+Further, it includes information about the cost of energy being consumed, highlights the inefficiencies and provides recommendations that will make the property more efficient in energy consumption.

 You must have applied for one before you put your home on the market.
 Click here if you want to know more about Energy Performance Certificates.